awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

   If this value is negative, the code example sets it to 10.

 The unit test accepts similar values in _config.json_.

+### ListAccountAliases/ListAccountAliasesv2.go

+This example retrieves the aliases for your IAM account.

+`go run ListAccountAliases/ListAccountAliasesv2.go [-m MAX-ITEMS]`

+- _MAX-ITEMS_ is the maximum number of aliases to show.
+  If this value is less than zero, the code example sets it to 10.

+The unit test accepts a similar value in _config.json_.

 ### ListAdmins/ListAdminsv2.go